-Sands is a PhD candidate in the history department at Yale University specializing in the history of photography.
+Sands is a PhD candidate in the history of art department at Yale University specializing in the history of photography.
 Her dissertation on Lisette Model examines the artist’s pivotal influence on American photographic modernism.
 Her research has been supported by the Metropolitan Museum of Art, the American Council of Learned Societies, Center for Advanced Study in the Visual Arts, and Peter E. Palmquist Memorial Fund for Historical Photographic Research.
 She has held positions in curatorial departments at the Museum of Modern Art, National Gallery of Art, J. Paul Getty Museum, and Pulitzer Arts Foundation.
 Audrey received her B.A. in art history from Barnard College and an M.S. in the history of art and visual culture from the University of Oxford.

 Sullivan received a PhD from the University of Michigan and is currently an Assistant Professor of Art History at Keene State College.
 Prior to her appointment, she served as Henry Moore Foundation Post-Doctoral Research Fellow at the University of Leeds.
 Her research focuses on European and American modern and contemporary art, with a particular focus on sculpture.
 Sullivan recently published “Sculptural Materiality in the Age of Conceptualism” (Routledge, 2016), and is co-curating a major exhibition on Harry Bertoia, scheduled to open at the Nasher Sculpture Center in 2019.
 She is also working on a book project about the relationship between American sculpture and architecture during the mid-twentieth century.

 Voelker is a historian of photography and nineteenth-century art and visual culture, with particular focus in transatlantic exchange and indigenous representation.
 Her first book project considers photographs of American Indians either sent to, or made at, Parisian exhibitions between 1870-1890.
 The study also examines the continued life and ongoing meaning of these pictures in the Native communities represented within them today.
 Voelker earned her PhD from Boston University in 2017, and her work has been supported by the Smithsonian Institution (NMAH & NPG), the Amon Carter Museum of American Art, and the Buffalo Bill Center of the West.

 2016—2017 Tyson Scholars